Ethics & Leadership in Business

 This course provides students an overview of fundamental dynamics of transparency as a form of communication.
 It covers a range of current problems related to organizational transparency and sustainability, and critically assesses organizational transparency as an ethical practice.
 Students are encouraged to imagine and propose ethical, transparent and responsive communication systems and practices.

-F A 345 LEADERSHIP URBAN ENGAGEMENT
+F A 345 LEADERSHIP URBAN ENGAGEMENT-UTNY

 -L